Chiropractic care for back pain

 Who Should Not Be Treated with Chiropractic?

-People should not have chiropractic treatment in the parts of their bodies that are affected by any of these conditions:
+People should not have chiropractic treatment in the parts of their bodies that are affected by:

-Very rarely, manipulation of the neck has damaged blood vessels or caused strokes.
+Very rarely, manipulation of the neck may damage blood vessels or cause strokes .
+It is also very rare that manipulation may worsen a condition.
 But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
 If you are, your chiropractor will not do neck manipulation.